The Darjeeling Limited: Reception

-Roger Ebert of the Chicago Sun-Times gave 3.5 out of 4, calling the film's Indian context as one of its main highlights.
-Ebert singled out Anderson's script, which, according to Ebert, "uses India not in a touristy way, but as a backdrop that is very, very there."
-Chris Cabin of Filmcritic.com gave the film 4 stars out of 5 and described Anderson's film as "the auteur's best work to date."
-Entertainment Weekly film critic Lisa Schwarzbaum gave the film a "B+" and said "This is psychological as well as stylistic familiar territory for Anderson after Rushmore and The Royal Tenenbaums.
-But there's a startling new maturity in Darjeeling, a compassion for the larger world that busts the confines of the filmmaker's miniaturist instincts."
-A.O.
-Scott of The New York Times said that the film "is unstintingly fussy, vain and self-regarding.
-But it is also a treasure: an odd, flawed, but nonetheless beautifully handmade object as apt to win affection as to provoke annoyance.
-You might say that it has sentimental value."
+Roger Ebert of the Chicago Sun-Times awarded the film 3.5 out of 4 stars, praising its Indian setting and noting that Anderson "uses India not in a touristy way, but as a backdrop that is very, very there."
+Chris Cabin of Filmcritic.com gave the film 4 out of 5 stars, calling it Anderson's "best work to date."
+Lisa Schwarzbaum of Entertainment Weekly gave it a "B+", describing it as a familiar psychological and stylistic journey for Anderson, but with "a startling new maturity."
+A. O. Scott of The New York Times called the film "an odd, flawed, but nonetheless beautifully handmade object," and noted its sentimental value despite its self-regard.